 I’m grateful for Rebecca.
 That two seemingly polar-opposites could be such soulmates is astounding.
 I’m grateful that I have the best families (both blood and in-laws).

 I’m grateful that I’m American.
-This isn’t a political blog, but I’m so grateful for the Constitution and the Bill of Rights and for the many people over the years who have sacrificed for my freedoms.
+This isn’t a political blog, but I’m so grateful for the Constitution and the Bill of Rights and for the many people over the years who have made sacrifices for my freedoms.

 I’m grateful for my life-long friends.
 You, more than anyone else, know how imperfect I am.
 We’ve lasted this long because you’re forgiving.
 Thank you.
 I’m grateful for all my Pennsylvania friends.
 Moving from NY (where I lived my entire life) wasn’t easy; you’ve made it great.

-The bottom line is I’m grateful that I get to be a spoiled brat – a badge I usually wear with honor, but today I want to be sure I also wear with gratitude.
+The bottom line is I’m grateful that I get to be a spoiled brat – a badge I usually wear with honor – but today I wear with gratitude.